Paralyzing Anxiety: 5 Things You Can Do When It Attacks

-Sitting paralyzed in the middle of an anxiety attack has got be the worst feeling in the world.
-It's truly awful!
-To those who don't suffer from anxiety disorder, count yourself lucky!
+Sitting paralyzed in the middle of an anxiety attack has got be the worst feeling in the world—I know from personal experience.
+To those who don't suffer from anxiety disorder, you should count yourself lucky.

-For those who aren't so fortunate, here's 5 things you can do to "snap yourself" out of a paralyzing attack of anxiety and get moving again.
+For those who aren't so fortunate, here are five things you can do to "snap yourself" out of a paralyzing attack of anxiety and get moving again.
+These techniques work for me, and I hope they will for you, too.

 The Good News About Paralyzing Anxiety Attacks